VirtoCommerce/vc-platform/docs/developer-guide/working-with-platform-manager/extending-functionality/using-dynamic-properties.md

 }
 ```

-When loading, saving and deleting an entity you should call corresponding IDynamicPropertyService methods and pass the entity.В TheВ DynamicPropertyService will process the passed entity and its child entities, which implementВ IHasDynamicProperties interface.
+When loading, saving and deleting an entity you should call corresponding IDynamicPropertyService methods and pass the entity.
+The DynamicPropertyService will process the passed entity and its child entities, which implement IHasDynamicProperties interface.

 ## Managing dynamic properties

-### UsingВ IDynamicPropertyService
+### Using IDynamicPropertyService

 ```
 public void CreateDynamicProperties(IDynamicPropertyService dynamicService)